greenm01/ec4x/docs/ec4x_specs.md

 Order a fleet to protect a Starbase, and join in a combined Task Force, when confronting hostile ships with orders 05 to 08.

-### 4.2.6 Guard/Blockade a Planet (05):
+### a 4.2.6 Guard/Blockade a Planet (05):

 Order a fleet to block hostile forces from approaching a planet.

-**Guard**: Fleets on guard duty are held in reserve to protect a colony and do not join Space Combat unless confronted by hostile ships with orders 05 to 08.
+**Guard**: Fleets on guard duty are held in rear guard to protect a colony and do not join Space Combat unless confronted by hostile ships with orders 05 to 08.
 Guarding fleets may contain Raiders and do not auto-join a Starbase's Task Force, which would compromise their cloaking ability.
 Not all planets will have a functional Starbase.

-Order a fleet to guard a Starbase if the intent is to join a combined Task Force for planetary defense.

 **Blockade**: Fleets are ordered to blockade an enemy planet and do not engage in Space Combat unless confronted by enemy ships under order 05.